 With the insights gained from your literature review, you can make informed decisions about data collection and sampling techniques, ensuring a robust methodology for your study.

-A literature review in research keep you updated on the latest trends and emerging theories in your field, helping you stay relevant and informed.
+A literature review in research keeps you updated on the latest trends and emerging theories in your field, helping you stay relevant and informed.

 Reviewing existing research allows you to critically assess the evidence supporting or challenging current concepts.
 This can guide you in deciding whether further research is needed.